Mom’s Meatloaf

 Ingredients:

-• 36 oz of frozen hash browns
+• 36 ounces of frozen hash browns

 • 2 cups of sour cream

-• 2 cups a grated cheddar cheese
+• 2 cups of grated cheddar cheese

 • 1 stick of butter (melted)